March 21, 2022

 By its nature, cyber risk is dynamic.
-New events happen and evolve all the time,making it difficult for enterprises to financially quantify cyber attacks.
+New events happen and evolve all the time, making it difficult for enterprises to financially quantify their financial exposure to cyber attacks.
 Around two years ago, for example, distributed denial-of-service (DDoS) attacks were making headlines, and now ransomware has come into heightened focus.
-It’s reasonable to believe that other types of attacks will emerge in another two years and continue to change thereafter.
+It's reasonable to believe that other types of attacks will emerge in another two years and continue to change thereafter.

 Part of quantifying something dynamic like cyber risk means having a robust modeling framework.
 Using what’s known as impact-based modeling allows for quantifying “known unknowns.”